fabrhq/blog/content/blog/cdf-intro-uber-crane/index.md

 - It becomes drastically easier to develop, test, and package infrastructure components in such a mixed infrastructure environment.
 CDF is designed to make this task easier for infrastructure package authors.
 - The standardised configuration format defined by CDF's modular approach not only makes config and change management easier, but also offers a free abstraction layer between organisation-wide shared infrastructure platforms and developers in the same organisation.
-- Developer self-serve wasn't stressed enough.
-With the adoption of FABR Infra, developer experience around infrastructure self-service is drastically improved.
+- With the adoption of FABR Infra, developer experience around infrastructure self-service is drastically improved.
 Developers can easily discover and use top-level infrastructure components and services made available to them.

-*If you have infrastructure challenges similar to Uber, we would love to chat.*
+*If you have infrastructure challenges similar to Uber's, we would love to chat.*